pompydev/pompydev/README.md

 	</a>
 </p>

-I am a Korean High School student who wants do be a full time developer.<br />
+I am a Korean High School student who want do be a full time developer.<br />
-Also, I'm a proud Linux user.
-(Arch Linux btw)

 # Skills